Aiven-Open/klaw-docs/README.md

 ℹ️ You can see all our scripts in the [`package.json`](package.json).
 You can also run `npm run` in your console to get a list of all available scripts.

+Please note that you have to set up your [local development](#installation-and-usage) in order to use the scripts.

 Here are the important ones you're likely to use:

 - `npm start`: starts the app for development